How To Apply For Financial Aid & FAFSA

-- Complete the Free Application for Federal Student Aid (FAFSA).
+- Complete the Free Application for Federal Student Aid (FAFSA) and designate Webster as a recipient of your FAFSA information by indicating our Title IV code of 002521.
 Your application (file) must be complete by March 1 for maximum consideration of gift and student employment assistance.
 Applications completed after March 1 will be awarded from remaining funds.
 Student loan applications are accepted throughout the academic year.
 However, early application is encouraged.

 - Complete a Webster University Financial Aid Application.

 If additional information is required to process your file, you will be notified by the Financial Aid Office.
-Once all information is received by the Financial Aid Office, you will receive an award letter in the mail.
+Once all information is received, you will receive an award letter in the mail.

 Award information is also available online via Connections.

 - Priority deadline for maximum consideration is March 1.

 - Funds are limited and awarded on a first come basis.